-In this article, we are to talk about everything you need to about albino red ear sliders and if you are enthusiast enough how can you set up your own captivity?
+In this article, we are to talk about everything you need to about albino red ear sliders and if you are enthusiastic enough how can you set up your own captivity?

 Is the Albino Red Eared Slider rare?

-Well, get the number like this, the chance of being albino red eared slider from red eared slider is 1 in 10000 but the chance of living is nearly zero which makes them really unique.
+Well, get the number like this, the chance of being an albino red-eared slider from red eared slider is 1 in 10000 but the chance of living is nearly zero which makes them really unique.
 Although these chances increase when an albino red eared slider meets with another.
 This is actually the way of breeding in captivity.

 Albino Red Eared Slider – how they got their name

-The main reason for albinism is loss of tyrosinase (TYR) mRNA expression which prevents melanin synthesis and causes albinism.
+The main reason for albinism is the loss of tyrosinase (TYR) mRNA expression which prevents melanin synthesis and causes albinism.
 So, these turtles are born with this mutation.
-Red eared come from the red strip on their face where ear should be and their amazing ability to quickly slide off from rocks to water gives their last name.
+Red ears come from the red strip on their face where ears should be and their amazing ability to quickly slide off from rocks to water gives their last name.

 |1||Adore 16" Shelly The Red Eared Slider Turtle Plush Stuffed...||$26.99||Buy on Amazon|